Exploded view of an Ambient IoT sensor inlay with antenna, microcontroller and chemical sensing layer

 Sensor integration

-Sensor and MCU on the same board — no separate sensor module, no inter-board harness.
+Sensor and MCU (microcontroller unit) on the same board — no separate sensor module, no inter-board harness.

 FLEX